 SECTION #1: GRADUATION REQUIREMENTS and GRADES

 GRADUATION REQUIREMENTS

-All students are required to carry four subjects per term.
-Credit will be given (when earned) for all school subject endeavors whether it is mathematics, physical education, music, etc. Be certain that all requirements for graduation are being met.
+All students are required to carry six subjects per semester.
+Be certain that all requirements for graduation are being met.
 Do not get caught short of courses in the senior year.
 Plan ahead with the guidance counselor.